blclo/DeepLearningInComputerVision/P2_Gans/README.md

 3. Get your images in JPG file format in the raw_images directory
 3. Run `python ffhq-align.py -s raw_images/ -d aligned_images/`

+Afterwards we will make use of the projector.py script.
+1. In order to run this script succesfully it is required to run:
+`pip install --upgrade imageio-ffmpeg`
+2. Run `!python projector.py --outdir=out --target=align-carol.png --network=https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl`

 ### Interpolate between two real images you reconstructed
 To interpolate between two real images that you have reconstructed using StyleGAN2, you can follow these steps: